-Its difficult to box Henry's work into one category.
-His work is very much driven by exploration and quests that make him hop and skip train tracks, do U-turns, back tracks and course changes - all these are parts of the game.
-The ebb and flow of life is there.
-Noting is fixed and there is an urgency to explore all nooks and crannies of life - through landscapes.
-Landscapes transport the viewer to other places and with the right perception, the viewer may experience anything from a simple pleasurable outlook, to triggers of deeper emotions.
+It's difficult to box Henry's work into one category.
+His work is very much driven by exploration and quests that make him hop and skip train tracks, do U-turns, break norms, backtracks and course changes - all these are parts of the game.
+The ebb and flow of life are there.
+Noting is fixed and there is an urgency to explore all nooks and crannies of life.

 Henry Falzon is based in Malta